COMPUTATIONAL FRAMEWORK FOR ABSORPTIVE CAPACITY

 2019 - 2022

-Funded by the Office of Naval Research through the Minerva Research Initiative, this project looks at three case studies - Greece, Colombia, and South Africa - to understand how to support social stability in communities receiving a massive influx of displaced persons.
+Funded by the Office of Naval Research through the Minerva Research Initiative, this project looks at three case studies - Greece, Colombia, and South Africa - to understand how to support social stability in communities receiving a rapid, sudden population influx.

 THE PROJECT GOALS